im-pramesh10/LocalPrompt/README.md

 ```

 ## Usage
-### Run the frontend using Live Server or Five Server VSCode extension:

-- Open the project folder in VSCode.
-- Use the extension to serve index.html.
-- Start the backend server:
+- cd into backend folder

-### For Backend
-Activate the virtual environment and run the following command:
+- Activate the virtual environment and run the following command:
 ```
 python simple_async_server.py
 ```
+- navigate to http://localhost:8000 to use the program
 ### Ensure Ollama is running in the background and the Phi model is pulled.
 This example uses the Phi model.